-This depends on how you are using certificates:
+This depends on how you use certificates:

-- If you are using a CA-signed certificate, configure the Cloudera Management Service's SSL Client Truststore File Location parameter to point to a truststore that contains the CA certificate.
-Adding a new service or enabling TLS on an existing service will not require any changes to the Cloudera Management Service configuration since the CA certificate should be able to verify the certificates used by any new servers you bring online.
-Alternatively, this CA-signed certificate may be added to the default Java truststore. - If you are using self-signed certificates, the addition of each new server using HTTPS will require making the certificate available.
-This will involve modifying the truststore pointed to by the Cloudera Management Service's SSL Client Truststore File Location parameter.
-Truststore changes will be needed on each host on which a Cloudera Management Service daemon is running.
-Changes to the truststore will not require a role restart, and should be picked up within 10 seconds by default.
+- If you use a CA-signed certificate, configure the Cloudera Management Service SSL Client Truststore File Location parameter to point to a truststore that contains the CA certificate.
+Adding a new service or enabling TLS on an existing service requires no changes to the Cloudera Management Service configuration because the CA certificate verifies the certificates used by any new servers brought online.
+Alternatively, this CA-signed certificate can be added to the default Java truststore. - If you are using self-signed certificates, the certificate for each new service that uses HTTPS must be available to the Agent..
+You must modify the truststore pointed to by the Cloudera Management Service SSL Client Truststore File Location parameter.
+Truststore changes are required on each host on which a Cloudera Management Service daemon is running.
+Changes to the truststore do not require a role restart, and should be picked up within 10 seconds by default.

-If the Cloudera Management Service's SSL Client Truststore File Location is not in use, the certificate must be made available in the default Java truststore.
-The Cloudera Management Service role will need to be restarted for this change to take effect.
+If the Cloudera Management Service SSL Client Truststore File Location is not used, the certificate must be made available in the default Java truststore.
+The Cloudera Management Service role must be restarted for this change to take effect.